spencertipping/canard/boot/image.md

     4883 o356 05 c6 o006 e8               # allocate space, write e8 call opcode

     4889 o167 f8 c3                       # return new cons cell

+## Heap allocation

+Allocates the given number of bytes onto the heap and returns a pointer to them.
+Use this carefully; if you allocate too much stuff you'll make the heap collide with the data stack and terrible things will happen.

+    ::heap_allocate
+    482b o167 f8                          # %rsi -= data-pop
+    4889 o167 f8 c3                       # data-push heap; ret

 ## Low-level memory access